noteflow-ai/wp-bedrock/readme.txt

 = How do I add the chatbot to a specific page? =

-Use the [bedrock_chat] shortcode in your page or post content where you want the chatbot to appear.
+Use the [ai_chat_for_amazon_bedrock] shortcode in your page or post content where you want the chatbot to appear.

 == Screenshots ==